 Thursdays through Sundays and Labor Day Monday

 Support NSF and have a unique Royal Experience at Shakespeare in the Park with our Royal and Noble Packages.
 For more information, click here.

 Food & drink vendors open at 6:00pm

 Talking Shakespeare with nightly special guest speakers begins at 6:00 p.m.

 Performance begins at 7:30 p.m.

-In the midst of the Civil War, on the eve of battle, enemies come together on a Tennessee battlefield to enact Shakespeare’s play about the young king of England who leads his nation in a war against France.
+In the last days of the Civil War, a divided Tennessee family is reunited, and enemies come together to enact Shakespeare's play about the young king of England who earned the trust of his army and his country and restored hope for the future.
 Throughout the 19th Century, Shakespeare was performed and read in almost every part of our country.
-Politicians quoted him in their speeches, generals in their orders, soldiers in their letters home, and slaves and former slaves often turned to Shakespeare to educate and express.
-There ar.e records of Shakespeare being performed while soldiers waited to go into battle.
-This NSF production, directed by Nat McIntyre, will use Shakespeare's historical drama to reflect on the American Civil War, using the very words that so many of its participants used to examine their world.
+Politicians quoted him in their speeches, generals in their orders, soldiers in their letters home, and slaves and former slaves turned to Shakespeare to educate and inspire.
+This NSF production, directed by Nat McIntyre, will use Shakespeare's historical drama to reflect on the American Civil War, using the very words that Shakespeare wrote over 400 years ago.

 Follow us for all the latest Henry V news and updates!